 The designer created a chic, pulled-together workspace for Hansen by rearranging the room and adding another chair, as well as a rug and table.
 Decorist aims to be that designer friend to anybody who wants an attractive space, regardless of budget, by offering design services and styling by professionals.

 The Decorist team works in a historic, Spanish-inspired building, and firm Ashley Redmond Interiors used this history to inform the office’s overall look.
 The majority of the office radiates a bohemian breeziness, thanks to eclectic decor, such as a blue-velvet couch in the entryway and funky rugs placed underneath desks.
 The offbeat furniture and vibrant wall-hangings help enhance the sense of liveliness and fun.
 Since each room has a custom design, a few of the offices occupied by employees with more masculine tastes have a rustic, industrial ambiance with leather chairs and mid-century light fixtures.

 Founded in 2013, HoneyBook empowers creative freelancers and entrepreneurs with its efficient and user-friendly business management tool.
 This startup's software allows company owners to use a single platform to stay organized and save time by automating tasks involving project management, client bookings, and secure payment processing.

-Designers Aynav Mor and Eran Dayan of [RE] Union Creative transformed Honeybook’s ordinary office into open workspace with cozy coffee-shop vibes.
+Designers Aynav Mor and Eran Dayan of [RE] Union Creative transformed HoneyBook's ordinary office into an open workspace with cozy coffee-shop vibes.
 Industrial-chic decor, including steel shelves, concrete accents, and brick walls, combined with wall planters and succulents lend contemporary flair.
-Honeybook’s headquarters doubles as a social event space for colleagues to connect over refreshments.
-The space features multiple dining rooms, as well as a bar area, an expansive kitchen, and an indoor deck with picnic tables.
+HoneyBook's headquarters doubles as a social event space for colleagues to connect over refreshments.
+The space features multiple diving rooms, as well as a bar area, an expansive kitchen, and an indoor deck with picnic tables.